 Stanhope Cooper’s structural warranty insurance covers all structural elements of the build.
 This includes all internal and external load bearing elements, as well as non-load bearing fixtures and fittings essential to the waterproofing and weatherproofing of the building.

+An expert surveyor will be appointed to assist in your property’s needs.
+The surveyor will make regular visits to ensure the best construction practices and maintain building regulations.
 By starting strong and keeping an eye on possible building defects, our clients’ homes and commercial properties are built to a higher standard but also covered should any latent defects arise.

+We arrange bespoke latent defects insurance offering optional extras such as: Component Failure Extension and No 2 Year Developer Warranty (excludes water ingress in year 1).
+The Component Failure Extension offers cover in the event that non-structural component parts expire prematurely.
+This includes boilers, electrical wiring and pipework.
+Most Structural warranties policies do not cover component failure but Stanhope Cooper latent defects insurance offers you the added extra of more security if desired.
 Many insurance companies include a 2 year Developer Warranty as a way to mitigate risks in the highest risk period.
 As an optional extra we can remove this restriction.
 Stanhope Cooper are a specialist broker, so we arrange insurance to suit you not the other way round.
 Flexible policies offer more protection and more freedom.

 The Council of Mortgage Lenders typically require a new build property to have a latent defects policy as insurance on the loan.
 This means mortgages can be approved at a lower rate because lenders can feel secure in the investment.
 Stanhope Cooper’s Latent defects Insurance complies with the Council of Mortgage Lenders requirements.